mauriciomm7/mauriciomm7.github.io/_pages/outreach.md

 ---
 layout: archive
-title: "Talks and Media"
+title: "Talks, Media, and Presentations"
-permalink: /talks/
+permalink: /outreach/
 author_profile: true
 spotifypodcast: 6OqTZLmQ3ltuWtRv3AKjt6
 ---

 ### Conference Presentations

 ##### Follow the Leader: The European Commission, the European Court of Justice, and the EU’s Rule of Law Revolution.
 Co-author with Tom Pavone.